 The search for a safe and effective HIV vaccine has progressed further and faster in the last few years than at any time since the epidemic began.
-This progress poses new questions, new opportunities and new challenges as to what and how the HIV vaccine research endeavor should move forward.
+This progress poses new questions, new opportunities and new challenges as to how the HIV vaccine research endeavor should move forward.

 In 2012, the Enterprise launched Timely Topics in HIV Vaccines, a strategy series convening experts as rapidly as possible to analyze, address, and respond to unresolved and emerging priority issues in the field.
 Through an open call for proposals, the Enterprise is working to identify the most important strategic needs of the field and sponsoring think tanks, meetings, forums and other events to tackle these issues.